eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     simple:             # Participant Id = simple ; Participant Type = simple
         domain: 6       # DomainId = 6

-The first Participant `Participant0` has Participant Id *Participant0* and Participant Type *simple*.
+The first Participant `Participant0` has Participant Id *Participant0* and is configured to be of the *simple* Participant Type.
-The second Participant has Participant Id *simple*, and type is not required to be specified as it is get from the Participant Id.
+The second Participant has Participant Id *simple* and it is configured to be of the *simple* type.
+That is because the type is not required to be specified as it is get from the Participant Id.

 .. note::